SebastianKotstein/Kinect-PowerPoint-Add-In/README.md

 * Werde ich erkannt?
 * Was kann ich sagen?

-Commands for additional languages have not been added yet, but we have prepared the code implementation for Spanish, French, and Italian, which we plan to add in future.
+Commands for additional languages have not been added yet, but we have prepared the code implementation for Spanish, French, and Italian.